bennyrubanov/chessanalysis/README.md

   - how many pieces does a Queen take before it gets taken down
   - overall KD ratio
   - Revenge kills (i.e. take back a piece immediately after it was taken)
-- best kill streaks
+- best kill streaks (i.e. one piece is the only one taking others for some time)
 - average distance each piece has traveled
   - furthest distance a piece has traveled in a game
 - average number of moves each game for a particular piece type
 - How many turns pieces have been moved
-- The game with the most moves played (or furthest collective distance moved)
+- The game with the furthest collective distance moved
 - Which piece delivers checkmate most/least often
-- Checkmate assists (and maybe hockey assists)
+- Which piece has the most checkmate assists, and which piece has the most hockey assists
 - How often do games end with 3 fold repetition?
 Stalemate?
 Insufficient material?
 Loss on time?
 Lack of pawn advancement?
 - number of times various openings (bongcloud 😁) is played ♙
 - Most pieces hopped over by a knight
 - Average pieces hopped by a knight
+- Which side wins more often (white vs black)
+- Which side wins more often for each of the top 5 most used/popular openings
+- The game with the most moves played

-# Extra Credit
+## Extra Credit

 - what time people rage quit at different ELOs
 - Which piece is a "defender" for when checkmate within king capture range is possible